calmm-js/partial.lenses/README.md

 ### Traversals

-A traversal operates over a collection of focuses that can, for example, be
+A traversal operates over a collection of non-overlapping focuses that are visited only once and can, for example, be
 [collected](#L-collect),
 [folded](#L-concatAs), [modified](#L-modify), [set](#L-set)